crowdagger/crowbook/guide/config.md

   metadata, such as `{{{author}}}`, `{{{title}}}`, or `{{{version}}}` in it.
 See the [template](templates.md) chapter for more information on the fields you can use.
-* `html.css` allow to set up a custom CSS file.
+* `html.css` allows to set up a custom CSS file.
 You can also redefine the colours in a file and set it using `html.css.colours`.
+* `html.css.add` allows you to add some specific lines of CSS in your book configuration file, that will be appended after the default CSS template.
-* `html.highlight.theme` is similar to `rendering.highlight.theme` and
+* `html.highlight.theme` is similar to `rendering.highlight.theme` but
-  only sets the theme for EPUB output.
+  only sets the theme for HTML output.

 #### Options for standalone HTML  ####